Spinal column: Regional vertebrae

-Vertebrae are defined by the regions of the vertebral column that they occur in, as in humans.
+Vertebrae are defined by their location in the vertebral column.
 Cervical vertebrae are those in the neck area.
 With the exception of the two sloth genera (Choloepus and Bradypus) and the manatee genus, (Trichechus), all mammals have seven cervical vertebrae.
 In other vertebrates, the number of cervical vertebrae can range from a single vertebra in amphibians to as many as 25 in swans or 76 in the extinct plesiosaur Elasmosaurus.
 The dorsal vertebrae range from the bottom of the neck to the top of the pelvis.
 Dorsal vertebrae attached to the ribs are called thoracic vertebrae, while those without ribs are called lumbar vertebrae.
 The sacral vertebrae are those in the pelvic region, and range from one in amphibians, to two in most birds and modern reptiles, or up to three to five in mammals.
 When multiple sacral vertebrae are fused into a single structure, it is called the sacrum.
 The synsacrum is a similar fused structure found in birds that is composed of the sacral, lumbar, and some of the thoracic and caudal vertebra, as well as the pelvic girdle.
 Caudal vertebrae compose the tail, and the final few can be fused into the pygostyle in birds, or into the coccygeal or tail bone in chimpanzees (and humans).